Homestead strike: Pinkerton surrender

 At 4:00 p.m., events at the mill quickly began to wind down.
 More than 5,000 men—most of them armed mill hands from the nearby South Side, Braddock and Duquesne works—arrived at the Homestead plant.
 Weihe wanted to prevent further trouble at Homestead, so he pleaded with Frick to confer with representatives of the Amalgamated to return to Homestead and stop the armed conflict.
 Weihe urged the strikers to let the Pinkertons surrender, but he was shouted down.
 Weihe tried to speak again, but this time his pleas were drowned out as the strikers bombarded the barges with fireworks left over from the recent Independence Day celebration.
 Hugh O'Donnell, a heater in the plant and head of the union's strike committee, then spoke to the crowd.
 He demanded that each Pinkerton be charged with murder, forced to turn over his arms and then be removed from the town.
 The crowd shouted their approval.

-The Pinkertons, too, wished to surrender.
+The Pinkertons also wished to surrender.
 At 5:00 p.m., they raised a white flag and two agents asked to speak with the strikers.
 O'Donnell guaranteed them safe passage out of town.
 Upon arrival, their arms were stripped from them.
 With heads uncovered, to distinguish them from the mill hands, they passed along between two rows of guards armed with Winchesters.
 As the Pinkertons crossed the grounds of the mill, the crowd formed a gantlet through which the agents passed.
 Men and women threw sand and stones at the Pinkerton agents, spat on them and beat them.
 Several Pinkertons were clubbed into unconsciousness.
-Members of the crowd ransacked the barges, then burned them to the waterline.As the Pinkertons were marched through town to the opera house (which served as a temporary jail), the townspeople continued to assault the agents.
-Two agents were beaten as horrified town officials looked on.
+Members of the crowd ransacked the barges, then burned them to the waterline.

+As the Pinkertons were marched through town to the opera house (which served as a temporary jail), the townspeople continued to assault the agents.
 The press expressed shock at the treatment of the Pinkerton agents, and the torrent of abuse helped turn media sympathies away from the strikers.

 The strike committee met with the town council to discuss the handover of the agents to McCleary.
 But the real talks were taking place between McCleary and Weihe in McCleary's office.
 At 10:15 p.m., the two sides agreed to a transfer process.
 A special train arrived at 12:30 a.m. on July 7.
 McCleary, the international AA's lawyer and several town officials accompanied the Pinkerton agents to Pittsburgh.

 But when the Pinkerton agents arrived at their final destination in Pittsburgh, state officials declared that they would not be charged with murder (per the agreement with the strikers) but rather simply released.
 The announcement was made with the full concurrence of the AA attorney.
 A special train whisked the Pinkerton agents out of the city at 10:00 a.m. on July 7.